Mae Androw Bennett wedi bod yn cynnal seremonïau dyneiddiol ers 2009.

 I am now retired from full-time work, having been a qualified solicitor with working experience in private practice, local government, financial planning, the voluntary sector and a period as a company secretary in an industrial sector.
-With this wealth of work experience in a variety of locations in Wales and in England, I dealt with people from all sorts of community, social and ethnic backgrounds, giving me an ideal training for my current role as a Humanist Funeral Celebrant.
-Although I am a part-time writer (almost exclusively in Cymraeg – the Welsh language), a considerable amount of my time is spent preparing and conducting Humanist Funeral Ceremonies.
+With this wealth of work experience in a variety of locations in Wales and in England, I dealt with people from all sorts of community, social and ethnic backgrounds, giving me an ideal training for my current role as a Humanist Celebrant.
+Although I am a part-time writer (almost exclusively in Cymraeg – the Welsh language), a considerable amount of my time is spent preparing and conducting Humanist Ceremonies.

-My home is now in the beautiful Tywi Valley and I mainly conduct ceremonies in South-West Wales, but my being (at the time of writing) the only native Welsh-speaking accredited Humanist Funeral Celebrant, I have conducted funeral ceremonies in most counties of Wales and also on occasion in England.
+My home is now in the beautiful Tywi Valley and I mainly conduct ceremonies in South-West Wales, but my being (at the time of writing) the only native Welsh-speaking accredited Humanist Celebrant, I have conducted funeral and wedding ceremonies in most counties of Wales and also on occasion in England.
 I am, though, quite happy to travel throughout the British Isles and to the European continent to conduct ceremonies with an ability to do so in French and Spanish up to an intermediate standard.